mdragaschnig/spark-by-example/README.md

 # spark-by-example
-collection of Spark code examples
+A collection of Spark code examples.
+Our focus is on collecting easy-to-grasp examples and provide background information about what is really happening during execution behind all the layers of abstraction.